mathigon/textbooks/content/sequences/content.md

 dog.

 The payment system works like this: on the first day, you get 1 cent.
 On the second day, you get 2 cents – twice as much as before.
-On the next day you'll get 4 cents.
+On the next day you’ll get 4 cents.
 Every day, your payment doubles.

-1¢ is not a lot of money – and neither are 2¢ or 4¢, especially considering how much work you're doing.
+1¢ is not a lot of money – and neither are 2¢ or 4¢, especially considering how much work you’re doing.
 But the amount will slowly increase.
-How long do you think will it take until you've made $100?
+How long do you think will it take until you’ve made $100?
 How long until you’ve made it to 1 Million?

-guess fields {.todo}
+{.todo} guess fields

 ---
+> id: millionaire-2

 Let’s try to calculate it mathematically!
 Just like before, your salary follows an exponential model, because it changes by a constant ratio every day (times 2).
-On day `x`, you'll get `2^x` cents.
+On day `x`, you’ll get `2^x` cents.

 | __day__ | __payment__  |
 | ------- | ------------ |